-Issuetrak has two key features, Quick Picks and User Defined Fields, that can be used as building blocks for extensive customization.
+Issuetrak has two key features, Issue Templates (formerly known as Quick Picks) and User Defined Fields, that can be used as building blocks for extensive customization.
 These tools are part of what gives Issuetrak its versatility: from HR departments to customer support teams; from manufacturing companies to hospitals to banks, Issuetrak can be configured to fit the issue tracking needs of any organization.
 Let’s take a closer look at what these tools can do:

-One way you can customize your Issuetrak system is through Quick Picks.
-A Quick Pick is, essentially, a customizable template that allows you to categorize, prioritize, and add a workflow to any issue.
+One way you can customize your Issuetrak system is through Issue Templates, which is essentially a customizable template that allows you to categorize, prioritize, and add a workflow to any issue.
 This feature allows you to pre-define information for particular issue types.
 Doing this ensures that you are gathering the right information by guiding submitters to input exactly what is needed to resolve a particular issue type or address a specific request.

-Issuetrak allows users to choose from a Quick Pick dropdown menu based on the templates you create and make available to them.
+Issuetrak allows users to choose from an Issue Template dropdown menu based on the templates you create and make available to them.
 That’s right -- you can even customize which templates certain users can choose.
-For example, if someone in an HR department chooses a “New Employee” Quick Pick from a drop-down menu, the screen would populate a custom form that may have a pre-filled Description, Issue Type, Subtype, Assignee, and more.
+For example, if someone in an HR department chooses a “New Employee” Issue Template from a drop-down menu, the screen would populate a custom form that may have a pre-filled Description, Issue Type, Subtype, Assignee, and more.
 The user could then use the information provided to fill out the rest of the form and submit.